 Results

 Figure 2 shows the number of times children responded “yes” to the question “Is this a blicket” for each object.
-Using this dependent measure, the data were entered into a five-way linear mixed-effects model with Age as a continuous fixed effect, Condition (Backwards blocking vs. Indirect screening-off) as the between-subjects fixed effect, Trial Type (Experimental vs. Control), Objects (A vs. B vs. C vs. D), and Trial Number (Trial 1 vs. Trial 2) as the within-subjects fixed effects, and participant as the random effect.
+Using this dependent measure, the data were entered into a five-way linear mixed-effects model with Age as a continuous fixed effect, Condition (Backwards blocking vs. Indirect screening-off) as the between-participants fixed effect, Trial Type (Experimental vs. Control), Objects (A vs. B vs. C vs. D), and Trial Number (Trial 1 vs. Trial 2) as the within-participants fixed effects, and participant as the random effect.
 This analysis yielded several main-effects and two-way interactions, which were qualified by 3 three-way interactions.
 These included a three-way interaction among Age, Condition, and Object, χ2(3) = 7.90, p = .05, a three-way interaction among Condition, Trial Number and Object, χ2(3) = 13.31, p = .006, and a three-way interaction among Condition, Trial Type, and Object, χ2(2) = 64.85, p < .001.